minprog/platforms/data-structures/word-index/contents.md

 Test your code by running it on the example at the top of the page.

-Try some example for yourself.
+Try some examples for yourself.

 What happens if you search a word that does not appear in the text?